-If you live in one of these — as many of us do — it can feel a little overwhelming to figure out where to start.
+If you live in a new construction home — as many of us do — it can feel a little overwhelming to figure out what to upgrade first.
 The cabinets?
 The counters?
-The door knobs?
+The doorknobs?

 No, no, no. There is one very easy swap you can make right now that will make a HUGE impact.
 Are you ready for it?
 Okay…

-I would venture to say that nobody who wants a beautiful home would actively choose a boob light.
+I would venture to say that nobody would actively choose a boob light if given an alternative.
 They scream, “Yeah, these just came with the house and I didn’t care enough to change them.”

 Listen, no judgment here.
-I still have a bunch in my house after a year and a half because we are working on things in stages.
+I still have a bunch of builder-grade lights in my house because we’re working on things in stages.
 But every time I change one out it brings me pure joy.
 It took me 15 minutes to go from this to this:

 Yes!
 It’s a very easy DIY, assuming you have common sense and follow instructions (i.e. go down to the circuit breaker and cut the power to the light fixture you’re working on).